WHAT IS COORDINATED

 HOW DOES COORDINATED

-Households will be immediately assessed for need and the appropriate housing intervention to end their homelessness.
+Coordinated Entry is the front door to all homeless services in our community.
+Households in crisis are immediately assessed for need and matched with the most appropriate housing intervention to end their homelessness.

 Coordinated Entry Goals: